Robert B. Oakley: Department of State

+Later career

+In January 1995, he joined the Institute for National Strategic Studies at the National Defense University; he later served as acting director of the institute and was a senior research fellow at the NDU.

+In 2000, Oakley claimed in an interview with The Washington Post that the Clinton administration's "obsession with Osama" was making Bin Laden stronger.
+Following the September 11 attacks, he criticized American hesitance to take military action and the policy of "complete casualty avoidance" as empowering Bin Laden to orchestrate the attacks.
+Oakley also noted the withdrawals Lebanon in 1983 and Somalia in 1993 were seen as "signs of fundamental U.S. weakness in the face of casualties" from Bin Laden's perspective.
+In response, he advocated for missions that "involve getting our hands bloody, putting special operations units into action.
+People are going to get killed, on both sides.
+We know how to do it, and we have well-trained people who are willing and capable of these missions.
+Until now, all we have lacked is the will."

+Oakley was also a commentator on Pakistan–United States relations during the 2000s.
+He felt sanctions imposed in 1990 were a "net minus" for inadvertently encouraging Pakistan to develop a nuclear weapons program and stoking anti-American sentiment.

 Recognitions

 During his service with the State Department, Oakley received numerous State Department awards, including: the State Department Meritorious Honor Award, four Presidential Meritorious Service Awards, and the State Department Distinguished Honor Award.
 For his service as Special Envoy to Somalia, he received a second State Department Distinguished Honor Award and the Department of Defense Medal for Distinguished Public Service.
 On June 18, 1993, he received the Diplomatic Award for Excellence of the American Academy of Diplomacy.
 In October 2008, Oakley was awarded a Lifetime Achievement Award from Princeton in Africa.

 Family

 In Cairo, during June 1958, Oakley married fellow Foreign Service Officer Phyllis Elliott who, under then-prevailing rules, was obliged to resign.
 The Oakleys have two children, and five grandchildren.
 Phyllis E. Oakley returned to the Foreign Service in 1974.

 Death

 Oakley died in McLean, Virginia from complications from Parkinson's disease, on December 10, 2014, aged 83.